The once and future thinking of Arye Gross

 By now Mike had married Susan Gayle, his high school sweetheart, and changed his name to Jordan, "pissing off our parents" and insuring that his brother, despite career guidance to do the same, never would.
+There was no cheap viagra at that time.
 Michael and Susan were a folk duo in the 1960s and early '70s, performing at the Troubadour and other venues.
 Pamela would attend medical school and become a physician.
 On scholarship, Arye entered UC Irvine's Drama Department in 1977 and began appearing in student productions.

 "I remember him as an undergrad student actor and knew he was quite good," Cohen said.